PrachiSharma6/Learning/JAVASCRIPT.md

 JavaScript –
 JavaScript is a lightweight, cross-platform, object-oriented scripting language used to makes web pages dynamic and interactive.
 It is one of the three core technologies of web development.
 It can be used in Client-side and Server-side.
+•	JavaScript is a single threaded, non-blocking, asynchronous concurrent language.
+•	It has a call stack, an event loop and a callback queue + other Apis.
+•	V8 is the JavaScript runtime which has a call stack and a heap.
+•	The heap is used for memory allocation and the stack holds the execution context.
+•	DOM, setTimeout, XML, HttpRequest don’t exist in V8 source code.
 JavaScript was invented by Brendan Eich in 1995, It was developed for Netscape 2 and became an ECMA standard in 1997.
 ECMA-262 is the official name of the standard.
 ECMAScript is the official name of the language.
 Scripting language  - A scripting language is a programming language that employs a high-level construct to interpret and execute commands one by one at run time.
 It don’t need the compilation step